MSRC provides individual attention to clients during each stage of the research project,

 The Win-CATI Computer-Assisted Telephone Interviewing (CATI) system is a major component

-of the survey center's quality control.
-It provides interviewers a user-friendly format
+of MSRC quality control.
+It provides interviewers a user-friendly format and virtually

-and virtually eliminates potential errors that could occur with a separate data-entry
+eliminates potential errors that could occur with a separate data-entry step.
+It provides

-It provides an exact report on the disposition of each call made and the call-scheduling
+an exact report on the disposition of each call made and the call-scheduling algorithm

 Face-to-face interviews are conducted using strict quality-assurance and extensive